Our 20 acre property is located in Central Virginia about 40 minutes west of Short Pump Richmond and 30 minutes East of Pantops Charlottesville.

 AKC REGISTRATION: These pups are not pure breed AKC recognized dogs.
 There is a mix breed registry for AKC mix breeds.
 Visit https://www.akc.org/register/information/canine-partners/ for more information about registering mix breed pups born from pure breed parents.

-RETURNS: Hopefully you can offer your pup a forever home for the next 10-15 years but if you don’t want your pup or have a situation that does not allow you to keep them later then we know many good long-term loving financially secure forever homes willing to invest into free dogs for re-homing.
-We also have connections to foster homes that can re-train dogs with any issues to find new adopted parents. (there is no refund or money offered but we will meet you somewhere if it is a distance away).
+RETURNS: Hopefully you can offer your pup a forever home for the next 10+ years but if you don’t want your pup or have a situation that does not allow you to keep them later then we know many good long-term loving financially secure forever homes willing to invest into free dogs for re-homing.
+We also have connections to foster homes that can re-train dogs with any issues to find new adopted parents.
+We also have the ability to let them live with their parents on our farm. (there is no refund or money offered but we will meet you somewhere if it is a reasonable distance away).

 Their is a big difference with our puppies and most adoptable dogs in shelters or puppy mill dogs!

 Many low quality breeders do not want to deal with puppies after 3 weeks old because the care at that time gets progressively exhausting each week.
 We get frustrated with owners walking around with puppies less than 7 weeks old (which is not allowed in Virginia).
 We see so many important milestones during 4-7 weeks.
 Our puppies are usually all reserved before they are 1 week old.
 We try to control the breeding to have smaller litters (around 4-8) so that we can give each of our babies quality attention and care by the mom.
 Large litters will result in a longer break between litters.

 They leave here completely trusting their human owner to love them with no mental fear/issues.

 Our puppies can come out more like a shorter hair herding protective alpha-family-member loving German Shepherd or a long hair goofy anyone-with-a-hand loving Golden Retriever.
 Over the many years of breeding this breed we have never had ears that stay up or multi colors.